-Brown University - John Carter Brown Library - Short-Term Fellowships
+Brown University - John Carter Brown Library - Long-Term Fellowships

-University of Michigan - Clements Library Research Fellowships
+University of Texas - Harry Ransom Center - Research Fellowships